NVISOsecurity/BitSight-Automation-Tool/README.md

 # BitSight Automation Tool

-This script is an automation tool for BitSight.
-It has the ability to perform different actions, some of them can be performed over the GUI interface of BitSight while some of them cannot.
+BitSight Automation was developed to automate certain manual procedures and extract information such as ratings, assets, findings, etc. Automating most of these tasks is crucial for simplicity and time saving.
+Besides that, this tool also provides the possibility to collaborate with Scheduled Tasks and cronjobs.
+You can configure the tool to execute in certain intervals or dates, and retrieve the results from the desired folder without needing to interact with it.

-This script leverages the https://github.com/InfosecSapper/BitSightAPI python wrapper for BitSight's API.
+This tool leverages the https://github.com/InfosecSapper/BitSightAPI python wrapper for BitSight's API.

 Developed by: Konstantinos Papanagnou (konstantinos.papanagnou@nviso.eu)